-In your third year, you are expected to complete an independent project and you can choose from a range of specialist optional modules, including mobile computing, parallel computing and robotics.
+As well as completing a games development project in the third year, students are expected to complete an independent project and you can choose from a range of specialist optional modules, including mobile computing, parallel computing and robotics.

 In the fourth year you can select further optional modules and will be expected to undertake a Master's level project.

 Contact hours may vary for each year of a degree.
 When engaging in a full-time degree students should, at the very least, expect to undertake a minimum of 37 hours of study each week during term time (including independent study) in addition to potentially undertaking assignments outside of term time.
 The composition and delivery for the course breaks down differently for each module and may include lectures, seminars, workshops, independent study, practicals, work placements, research and one-to-one learning.

 University-level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
 As a general guide, for every hour in class students are expected to spend two - three hours in independent study.

 Please see the Unistats data, using the link at the bottom of this page, for specific information relating to this course in terms of course composition and delivery, contact hours and student satisfaction.

 The programme is assessed through a variety of means, including in-class tests, coursework, projects and examinations.
 The majority of assessments are coursework based, reflecting the practical and applied nature of games computing science.